Beanzsigma/Nova/README.md

 ### I ran into a lot of challenges and problems when building this app.
 At first, I didn't think I could build this, but after hours of watching youtube tutorials, I managed to slowly build new features.
 I spent the majority of my time tuning the OCR feature, and it still isn't perfect.
 It got to a point where I had to compute the confidence of the AI, since it was always clicking the wrong buttons, and then filter out the best matches.
 In addition to that, I spent the rest of the time fixing random bugs that randomly pop up.
 This entire app has been a huge roller coaster, but in the end, I managed to pull through.

 ## Disclaimer:
 ### Nova is an experimental AI desktop assistant, and because it directly interacts with your desktop, occasional mistakes may occur.
-Always watch over the AI as it performs tasks.
+From my experiences, Nova may occacsionally clicks random things on your screen, as this is an OCR bug I can't prevent.
+Please watch over your computer while Nova is running tasks.

 ## Where AI assistance was used:
 - AI assistance was used to help tune the OCR vision